Climb the Matterhorn With Alpine Ascents

-In preparation for the ascent of the Matterhorn we do four days of prior climbing to help review skills, and acclimate.
-Climbing both the Polux and Breithorn and excellent challenging 4000m peaks that tower above Zermatt.
-The two days of rock climbing help climbers gain the last minute skills and knowledge before climbing the Matterhorn.
+In preparation for the ascent of the Matterhorn, we do four days of prior climbing to help review skills and acclimate.
+Both the Polux and Breithorn are excellent, challenging, 4,000 m peaks that tower above Zermatt.
+Two days of advance rock climbing helps climbers gain last-minute skills and knowledge before climbing the Matterhorn.

 This unique opportunity to climb in one of the most famous climbing regions in the world is unrivaled in excellence and quality.
 Climbs in previous years have enjoyed 100% summit success.
-2015 had great success with 9 out of 11 climbers reaching the summit.
+Our most recent season had a great success rate, with 9 out of 11 climbers reaching the summit.

 - World-renowned iconic peak